Institutional Biosafety Policy

 The NIH’s Office of Biotechnology Activities (OBA) develops public policies in three areas: Biomedical Technology Assessment (human gene transfer and human stem cells), Biosafety (recombinant or synthetic nucleic acid molecules), and Biosecurity (DURC).
 Research involving human gene transfer, human stem cells, and DURC toxins and organisms are expressly prohibited at Lewis & Clark.
 As such, Lewis & Clark’s responsibilities with regard to Biosafety include but are not limited to establishing and maintaining a compliant Institutional Biosafety Committee (IBC), ensuring adequate expertise and training, filing an annual report with the Office of Biotechnology Activities (OBA), and establishing procedures that the IBC follows with regard to review and approval of applications and compliance with federal regulations.

 1. As indicated in the “United States Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern” (effective September 2015), “certain types of research conducted for legitimate purposes can be utilized for both benevolent and harmful purposes.
 Such research is called ‘dual use research.’”
 Based on this document and the scope of research requiring oversight, it is Lewis & Clark’s policy that the organisms and toxins listed on Schedule A are expressly prohibited at Lewis & Clark.
-Schedule A shall be updated by the Office of Sponsored Research as the list is revised by government agencies.
+Schedule A shall be updated by the Sponsored Projects and Research Compliance Office as the list is revised by government agencies.

 2. Institutional Biosafety Committee